Frequently Asked Questions

 If you are worried that your bill is high because your home is drafty, make sure you choose the “Energy Efficiency for Your Home– DHCD Efficiency Programs” on your Energy Assistance application.

 Call your local OHEP office to request an application and call your utility to discuss the status of your account.
-When you speak with the local OHEP office, tell them that your electric has been turned off.
+When you speak with the local OHEP office, tell them that your electric or gas has been turned off.

 You may need additional resources to restore electric service if Energy Assistance grants are not enough.
 You may have to work with your utility to make additional arrangements to pay the remaining balance on your account.
-In light of the impact of the COVID-19 epidemic, all Maryland utility companies are offering payment plans for a minimum or 12 months, or for up to 24 months if you receive Energy Assistance.

 If Energy Assistance alone cannot have your service turned back on, you may be eligible additional resources to pay off your energy bill:

-• Emergency grants from Social Services
+- Emergency grants from Social Services

-• Local Fuel Funds
+- Local Fuel Funds

-• Local faith-based community resources
+- Local faith-based community resources

-• Other sources identified by assisting agencies
+- Other sources identified by assisting agencies

 Certain benefits can significantly reduce or eliminate old balances on your account and lower your bill moving forward.
 Benefits will not necessarily cover your entire bill.